8 Best Feedly Alternatives in 2026: Free & Paid Options Compared

 2. NewsBlur — Best for Intelligent Feed Filtering

-NewsBlur takes a different approach: instead of showing you everything, it learns what you actually like.
+Instead of showing you everything, NewsBlur learns what you actually like.
 Mark stories as "good" (highlight in green) or "bad" (hide in red), and NewsBlur trains its filters to surface content that matches your reading patterns.
 Over time, low-signal posts from noisy sources fade away automatically without you ever needing to unsubscribe.

 Created by Samuel Clay in 2009 and fully open-source, NewsBlur has remained a beloved choice among RSS veterans.
 The free tier allows 64 sites, and Premium starts at just $36/year (~$3/month) — the most affordable paid tier in this roundup.
 The Premium Archive plan at $99/year adds AI daily briefings, infinite story archive, and story clustering.